If your dog is running away from you the moment you start chewing gum, this post will shed some thoughts as to why your dog is reacting in his way.

 He Is Suffering From Noise Phobia

-If your dog reacts negatively to any sounds (even as the slightest sound of you chewing the gum, without popping the gum), he may be suffering from what is known as a noise phobia.
+If your dog reacts negatively to any sounds (even the slightest sound of you chewing the gum, without popping the gum), he may be suffering from what is known as a noise phobia.

 Noise phobia is characterized by an extreme fear reaction to any sound, even at low intensity.